Dawn W. Friedman

 He has published national and international articles and essays on a wide range of career development topics.
 Brian is also a regular presenter on ethics, career indecision, and other career-related topics at various professional (national, state, regional) conferences.
 Most recently he served on a Ethics in Career Development panel at the NCDA Regional Career Practitioner Institute in New Orleans Louisiana (Feb, 2016).
 Brian will also be publishing another article later this spring on Current Trends in Career Counseling for Career Development Magazine, special issue.

-In recent years he was nominated for a Leader of Leaders Student Affairs award; Florida State University Distinguished Alumni Award; was the receipt of the Karl F. Ijamas Humanitarian Award for the Division of Student Affairs, as well as a Herbert Rand Fellow in recognition of outstanding service and scholarships in the field of career development.
+In recent years he was nominated for a Leader of Leaders Student Affairs & Enrollment Management award; Florida State University Distinguished Alumni Award; was the receipt of the Karl F. Ijamas Humanitarian Award for the Division of Student Affairs & Enrollment Management, as well as a Herbert Rand Fellow in recognition of outstanding service and scholarships in the field of career development.

 Associate Dean of Students and Director of Student Conduct